 The multiplexer allows you to change the talker ID of incoming sentences.
-The effect is the same as with the Channel ID option, but here you can specify the talker ID per input channel.
 Enter the desired talker ID in the edit box of the desired channel and press the Set button to send the setting to the multiplexer.
 Pressing the Read Configuration button will read the Talker ID settings from the multiplexer.
 To clear a talker ID, simply clear the edit box(es) and press the Set button.
 Please note that any combination of two characters can be used as talker ID, including spaces.
 Therefore, make sure you clear the edit box and not fill it with spaces if you want to clear a talker ID.
-With the setting as shown on the right, any NMEA sentence received on input channel 1 will get talker ID 'II'.
-Thus a GPRMC sentence from a GPS will be changed into IIRMC.